 The Science Based Targets initiative, created by some of the most potent and committed NGOs in the world along with the United Nations Global Compact, can be an incredibly powerful force for carbon reduction once enough companies sign on.

-Last May, in his excellent blog for The Conference Board, Dr. Uwe G. Schulte laid out the simple steps for setting Science Based Carbon Targets (SBTs).
+In his excellent blog for The Conference Board, Dr. Uwe G. Schulte laid out the simple steps for setting Science Based Carbon Targets (SBTs).

 - First, the company must complete a commitment letter